Select Page

 These overviews give you a sense of each walk, but it’s important to fully research your route before you go and take the right maps with you.
 Our hostel staff will be delighted to share their local knowledge and walking advice.
 Happy hiking!

 Fancy taking part in YHA’s Festival of Walking?
-From 3rd September – 19th October, we’re offering 20% off accommodation at selected hostels during the festival to encourage as many people as possible to get walking in the great outdoors.
+We offer a great discount on accommodation at selected hostels during the festival to encourage as many people as possible to get walking in the great outdoors.
 Or you can take a self-guided walk from one of our hostels or join us as part of a group on a guided social walk.
 Can we tempt you with a free cuppa and cake too?

 Discover more about YHA.